 Healthcare professionals can advance their careers and gain a competitive advantage by completing a high-quality Lean Six Sigma certification program that provides real-world skills and training.
-Many leadership roles in the healthcare industry require a Green Belt or Black Belt certificate.
-Green Belt holders are well-versed in LSS methodologies and can oversee some projects, or assist Black Belt holders, who are qualified to manage high-level projects.
+Many leadership roles in the healthcare industry require a Lean Six Sigma Green Belt Certification or Lean Six Sigma Black Belt Certification.
+Green Belt holders are well-versed in LSS methodologies and can oversee some projects, or assist Six Sigma Black Belt holders, who are qualified to manage high-level projects.

 About Purdue’s Online Lean Six Sigma (LSS) Certificate Program

 Purdue University offers comprehensive online Lean Six Sigma (LSS) certificate programs designed for working professionals with varying levels of Lean Six Sigma experience.
 The online Lean Six Sigma certificate courses prepare professionals to satisfy the immense demand for Lean expertise, skills and certification.

 To learn more about Purdue University’s online Lean Six Sigma Training and Certification program and , fill out this form.
 You can also email us at LSSonline@purdue.edu or call us at (888) 390-0499 to speak to one of our program advisors.